zaraquail/BUPA-Liver-Disorders-data-set/README.md

 Out[10]: 1.0

 ### Calculating the maximum value of each column
-The maximum values of each columns are presented below.
+The maximum values of each columns are presented in *table 3* below.

-**Table of Minimum Values for Columns in BUPA Liver Disorders Data set**
+**Table 3: Maximum Values for Columns in BUPA Liver Disorders Data set**

 MCV | alkphos | sgpt | sgot | gammagt | drinks | train/test sets
 --- | ------- | ---- | ---- | ------- | ------ | ---------------
 103.0 | 138.0 | 155.0 | 82.0 | 297.0 | 20.0 | 2.0

+I calculated the minimum and maxiumum value of each column by writing Python code in the terminal as shown in as follows [7]:

 In [12]: numpy.max(firstcol)
 Out[12]: 103.0